-Mr Stewart trained in General Surgery then Otolaryngology Head and Neck Surgery in the West of Scotland and New Zealand, and became a Consultant in 2000.
+Mr Stewart trained in General Surgery then Otolaryngology, Head and Neck Surgery in the West of Scotland and in New Zealand and became a Consultant in 2000.

-Mr Stewart ran the Head and Neck Cancer service in Otago and Southland, New Zealand from 2000-3.
-He returned to the UK in 2003 and worked at Leeds Teaching Hospitals (then the largest trust in England) for 3 years, specialising in Benign Head and Neck Surgery and Facial Plastic Surgery.
+Mr Stewart ran the Head and Neck Cancer service in Otago and Southland, New Zealand from 2000-2003.
+He then returned to the UK and worked at Leeds Teaching Hospitals for 3 years, specialising in Benign Head and Neck Surgery and Facial Plastic Surgery.

 Mr Stewart returned to the West of Scotland in 2006, and now practices as a General Otolaryngologist with an interest in Head and Neck Cancer Surgery.